Levis0045/MetaLex-vagrant/README.md

     git clone git@github.com:Levis0045/MetaLex-vagrant.git
     cd MetaLex-vagrant
     git clone git@github.com:Levis0045/MetaLex.git
-    vagrant up   #Build vagrant machine with all dependencies vagrant box update #Update the vagrant box vagrant ssh  #Connect to ubuntu xenia development cd /vagrant
+    vagrant box update #Update the vagrant box vagrant up   #Build vagrant machine with all dependencies vagrant ssh  #Connect to ubuntu xenia development cd /vagrant
-    cd Metalex-vagrant

 ```

 - Or we can use `setup.sh` to install all package dependencies : `Make sure to execute this file in the current system partition ext4 otherwise right permission will be raised in NTFS partition`